Pool Resurfacing in Chula Vista Isles, FL

 Aerial view of an empty rectangular swimming pool with no water, surrounded by lounge chairs and a palm tree casting a shadow.
 The pool area is bordered by a modern building and patio space with geometric designs.

 Most pool resurfacing projects take 7-10 days from start to finish, but this depends on your chosen finish and weather conditions.
 We start by draining and prepping the surface, which takes 1-2 days.
 The actual resurfacing application happens in one day, but then the surface needs time to cure properly.
 Premium finishes may require additional curing time.
-We’ll give you an exact timeline based on your specific project and finish choice.
+We’ll give you an exact timeline based on your specific project and finish choice, and we always factor in Florida’s weather patterns to ensure the best results.

-Standard plaster is the most affordable option and provides a smooth, classic look, but it’s more prone to staining and typically lasts 7-10 years.
-Aggregate finishes expose small stones or glass beads, creating texture and visual depth while lasting 12-15 years or more.
-Aggregate costs more initially but resists staining better and feels more comfortable underfoot.
-In Florida’s harsh climate, many homeowners find aggregate finishes worth the extra investment for their durability.
+Standard plaster provides a smooth, classic look and is the most affordable option, but it’s more prone to staining and typically lasts 7-10 years.
+It’s essentially a cement-based coating that creates a uniform white or colored surface.
+Aggregate finishes expose small stones, quartz, or glass beads mixed into the plaster, creating texture and visual depth while lasting 12-15 years or more.
+They cost more initially but resist staining better and feel more comfortable underfoot.
+In Florida’s harsh climate, the extra durability often makes aggregate finishes worth the investment for long-term value.